sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     ![MDK](img_5.9.png)

-    Optionally, you can enable fingerprint to get faster access to the app data.
+    Optionally, you can enable biometric authentication to get faster access to the app data.

     ![MDK](img_5.9.1.png)